Overview

 On successful completion of the programme students should be able to:

-- Critically evaluate primary and secondary legal materials of relevance to Intellectual Property and e-Law including legislation, international instruments, case-law and academic commentary;
+- Critically evaluate primary and secondary legal materials of relevance to law, technology and innovation, including legislation, international instruments, case-law and academic commentary;

-- Identify and explore interconnections between legal topics in the area of Intellectual Property and e-Law;
+- Identify and explore interconnections between legal topics in the area of Law, Technology and Innovation;

-- Demonstrate self-direction and originality in tackling and solving legal problems in respect of Intellectual Property and e-Law;
+- Demonstrate self-direction and originality in tackling and solving legal problems in respect of Law, Technology and Innovation;

 - Demonstrate original, independent and critical thinking in relation to the relevant legal issues;

-- Connect changing values and sentiments in society with legal developments in respect of Intellectual Property and e-Law;
+- Connect changing values and sentiments in society with legal developments in respect of Law, Technology and Innovation;

 - Formulate research questions and develop appropriate research methodologies;

-- Conduct research on a legal topic in the area of Intellectual Property and e-Law and write a masters-level dissertation on that topic;
+- Conduct research on a legal topic in the area of Law, Technology and Innovation and write a masters-level dissertation on that topic;

 - Prepare and deliver presentations on legal topics;